 Review by: Cliff Strutz

 Roadfood restaurants don’t come much more charming than the Lemon Drop.
-The oldest restaurant in Anderson, Indiana, they have a great looking green and yellow neon sign in the middle of the parking lot.
+The oldest restaurant in Anderson, Indiana, it features a great looking green and yellow neon sign in the middle of the parking lot.
 The small rectangular building is painted bright yellow with a tear-shaped sign on the roof.
-The inside doesn’t disappoint, either.
-Between the four booths and the “L”-shaped counter, there is room for only about 25 customers at a time.
+Inside, there are four booths and an L-shaped counter — room for only a couple dozen customers at a time.
 A toy train runs a constant circle on tracks overhead.
-Service is lightning fast and small town Indiana friendly.
+Service is lightning fast and small-town-Indiana friendly.

-Don’t ignore the beverages here.
-They have a large roster of milkshakes to choose from.
-My lemon shake was thick, with strong citrusy flavor and the perfect balance between sweet and tart.
-You can also get different flavored Cokes or phosphates, including cherry, vanilla, lemon, or strawberry.
+Beverages are terrific, including a large roster of milkshakes.
+My lemon shake was thick, with strong citrusy flavor and a perfect balance of sweet and tart.
+You can also get different flavored Cokes and phosphates, including cherry, vanilla, lemon, and strawberry.